christopherritter/Encoding-Liminal-Space/Chapter-1_Interface-Protocol.md

 The System Interface prompts you to mark where manifestation broke boundary with Expectation.
 You detail the structure of this boundary break—where the system's output deviated from prediction, how the deviation was structured, what this divergence reveals about territory operation.

+**System Query Logic:**

-**Conversational Prompt Logic:** *"Mark the Surprise or Divergence where manifestation broke boundary with Expectation.
+*"Mark the Surprise or Divergence where manifestation broke boundary with Expectation.
 Detail the structure of this boundary break.
 Where did the system's output deviate from your prediction?
 How was the deviation structured?
 What does this divergence reveal about how your territory operates?"*

 You provide: Explicit comparison between expected and actual, identification of unexpected patterns, analysis of deviation structure.